 Increasing Accountability for Teams: My Three Step Process

 When I come into a company to lead a team, there are three phases that I generally implement in order to make accountability happen:

 - Unify the team: gather everyone with a strong collective goal in mind and outline the steps that you will take to achieve success.
 Outline the ways in which you and your team will hold yourself accountable and the steps you will take to do so.

 - Optimize the team: now that the team knows what they're going to do, and everyone agrees, you optimize who’s going to do what.
-Here, you make each person’s roles and responsibilities very clear.
+Here, you make each person’s roles and responsibilities very clear and align them with their strengths.
 This is also where you figure out what gaps you might have in skills or resources to achieve your goals, and your budget requirements to achieve them.

 - Execution: once you have all agreed on what needs to be done, it’s time to do the work.
 Ensure that each team member is clear about what needs to be done - as well as the steps that need to be taken in order to execute the job optimally.
 Then report back weekly, monthly or quarterly, depending on what the project is, to ensure it’s on track.